-This course develops your skills as a social scientist through modules such as 'Quantitative Methods in Criminology' and 'Applied Qualitative Research Methods'.
-You will apply these skills to analysing the criminal justice systems including courts, policing, probation services and prisons.
+This course also develops your skills as a social scientist through modules such as quantitative and qualitative research methods'.
+You will apply these skills to analysing research carried out in criminal justice institutions including the criminal courts, the police, probation and prison services.

 Around 9 out of 10 students on Sunderland's social studies courses agree that teaching staff are 'good at explaining things' and 'enthusiastic about what they teach', according to the National Student Survey.